kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 ### Desired Behavior

-## General
+#### General
 * Prevent multiple in-flight retries to prevent the user from wasting their own resources (and the queues resources)
 * Non blocking job submission for submitting multiple jobs, possibly via using `run_job_batch` (requires refactor of run_job_batch)
 * One single submission to HTCondor instead of multiple job submissions
 * Ability to gracefully handle jobs with children
 * Ability to handle database consistentcy during retry failure
+* See if we can make some preflight checks fail before job submission and handle them differently than those that appear during job submission

-## Data inconsistency
+#### Data inconsistency
-* Retry lifecycle is 1) Launch child jobs, 2) Notify the batch parent of the child, 3) Notify the retry parent of the child, 4) update the retry_toggle field
 * A new `retry_ids` field will show a list of jobs that have been retried using this parent id.
 Retry_count will be returned as a calculated field based off of retry_ids
-* `retry_toggle` field will allow a seperate process to check for jobs that didn't finish the entire retry lifecycle
+* `retry_toggle` field will allow a seperate process to check for jobs that didn't finish the entire retry lifecycle:
+1) Launch child jobs
+2) Notify the batch parent of the child,
+3) Notify the retry parent of the child,
+4) Update the retry_toggle field

 ### Questions